What is the Covid Vaccine?

 CICP recipients may recover costs solely related to treatment arising from the injuries sustained due to countermeasures.
 A CICP recipient cannot recover costs related to pain and suffering, and there is a limited remedy for lost wages.
 Historically, the CICP has an extremely low rate of paying claims, and the majority of claimants have been unsuccessful.

 For non-Covid vaccine injuries, the National Vaccine Injury Compensation Program may provide relief to injured individuals who receive qualifying vaccines.
-Presently, the NVICP cannot accept Covid-vaccine related claims.
-However, if the CDC recommends that the Covid vaccine for routine administration to children or pregnant women, it is possible the NVICP will accept Covid-related claims in the future.
-Our firm is closely following whether the Covid vaccine will become part of the National Vaccine Injury Compensation Program.
+Presently, the NVICP cannot accept Covid-vaccine related claims at this time.
+Our firm is closely following whether any Covid vaccine will become part of the National Vaccine Injury Compensation Program in the future.
 Please continue to follow our Insights page for updated information.